triumph31415/triumph31415.github.io/_pages/about.md

 I am honored to have obtained the qualification to pursue graduate studies without examination in September 2023.
 I will enter the [College of computer science and technology](https://computer.upc.edu.cn/)) ,[China University of Petroleum (East China)](https://www.upc.edu.cn/) in September 2024 and work under the guidance of [Prof. Mingwen Shao](https://computer.upc.edu.cn/2017/0313/c6287a103909/page.htm)  My research interest includes Computer Vision (more challenging 3D reconstruction, 3D mesh, etc.), cross modal analysis, embodied intelligence, theoretical computing, and semantic segmentation.

+Research Interests:Computer Vision, Multimodal Analysis,3D mesh,Theoretical Computing, Semantic Segmentation

+Research Skills: Proficient in theoretical derivation and proof; solid foundation in academic writing; keen interest in interdisciplinary fields, adept at integrating knowledge across disciplines.

+[Highlight] I am looking for a PhD position in artificial intelligence or interdisciplinary fields starting in the fall of 2026.
+If you have any clues, please contact me!

+I'm a third year undergraduate student from [School of EECS](https://eecs.pku.edu.cn/), [Peking University](https://www.pku.edu.cn/).
+I am honored to have obtained the qualification to pursue graduate studies without examination in September 2023.
+I will enter the [College of computer science and technology] ,[China University of Petroleum (East China)] in September 2024 and work under the guidance of [ProfShao Mingwen . ](https://computer.upc.edu.cn/2017/0313/c6287a103909/page.htm)

 You can find my CV here: [Haoyu Zhao's Curriculum Vitae](../assets/Curriculum_Vitae.pdf).